Fratricide: Antigone

 The events in the Greek tragedy Antigone unfold due to the previous war between the princely brothers, Eteocles and Polyneices, who killed each other in combat.
 Polyneices had challenged his brother's claim to the throne of the city Thebes, and attacked the city with an army from Argos.
 Eteocles fought for Thebes to defend the city against Polyneices and his army.
 The two killed each other by stabbing in the heart.

 Ashoka's Empire

 Ashoka, also known as Chand-Ashoka (Cruel Ashoka), killed his brothers as punishment for the king's (his father) death and quarrel for the kingdom (war of succession).
 Later on, Ashoka conquered Greater India entire, before he adopted Buddhism and forsook war.

 Zulu Kingdom

 Shaka, the Zulu king, was killed by his half-brother Dingane and his brother Mhlangana in 1828.
 Dingane became the Zulu leader until he was assassinated in 1840 in the Hlatikhulu Forest.

 20th century

+On 1 August 1943 in Canillo, Andorra, Pere Areny shot and killed his half-brother Antoni while the victim slept.
+Areny was arrested and quickly tried on a count of fratricide.
+He was publicly executed by firing squad on 18 October 1943, becoming the last person to be executed by Andorra.

 Between 1965 and 1966, 12-year-old Piedad Martínez del Águila killed four of her younger siblings, including two brothers, in the del Águila family killings.